 Requirement to Qualify for the Alternative Urban Emission Test.

-A vehicle with an Urban All-Electric Range that is equal to or greater than four UDDS cycles and has an AER/EAER ratio that is equal to or greater than 0.98 may demonstrate compliance with applicable exhaust emission standards using this section E. in lieu of sections E. and E..
+A vehicle with an Urban All-Electric Range that is equal to or greater than four UDDS cycles and has an AER/EAER ratio that is equal to or greater than 0.98 may demonstrate compliance with applicable exhaust emission standards using this section E.5 in lieu of sections E.4.2 and E.4.3.
 The AER and EAER values used to calculate the AER/EAER ratio must each contain three significant figures after the decimal point.
 Rounding the calculated AER/EAER ratio up to 0.98 is prohibited.
-Use of the Alternative Urban Emission Test must be approved in advance by the Executive Officer under the procedure in subsection .
-Instead of demonstrating equivalent emissions, the manufacturer must provide information to demonstrate that the applicable vehicle test group satisfies the requirements outlined in this subsection E..
+Use of the Alternative Urban Emission Test must be approved in advance by the Executive Officer under the procedure in subsection E.3.2.1.
+The manufacturer must provide information to demonstrate that the applicable vehicle test group satisfies the requirements outlined in this subsection E.5.1.

 * * * *